 Why you might come

-- You have something specific you want to achieve in your life but don't know how to go about it.
+- You want change but don’t know how to make it happen.

 Counselling will take a commitment of your time and money so, it is always worth considering whether it is the right time for you.
 I offer an initial session at reduced cost so we can meet, see how we get along and, decide how you would like to proceed.

 There are also some useful articles on this website that can help you decide.

 If you are ready, I can help.

 I hold a degree in Psychology, a Certificate in counselling skills and a Post Graduate Diploma In Person Centred/Existential Counselling.

 Before starting private practice, I worked as a student counsellor for London Metropolitan University, and a staff counsellor at Mayday Hospital.
 I currently work for Carers Support West Sussex as a volunteer counsellor and a paid assessor.

 I am a member of the BACP and am guided by and adhere, to their guidelines for ethical practice

 - Domestic violence